-a.
-Manufacturing foundation

-Aiming to strengthen our manufacturing competitiveness by enhancing and reforming our manufacturing operations, from activities for winning orders through to development and production preparation, manufacturing preparation, production and logistics, etc.

-- Management information infrastructure Aiming to accelerate management decision-making by enhancing the aggregation and visualization of management information - c.
-Information utilization foundation d.
+- a.
+Manufacturing foundation - Aiming to strengthen our manufacturing competitiveness by enhancing and reforming our manufacturing operations, from activities for winning orders through to development and production preparation, manufacturing preparation, production and logistics, etc. - Management information infrastructure Aiming to accelerate management decision-making by enhancing the aggregation and visualization of management information - Information utilization foundation Aiming to contribute to business reform and new value creation by building a foundation that enables information retained by each project and business to be utilized across the entire company - d.
 Digital environment foundation Further strengthening security measures to ensure the safety of systems and data, and promoting the development of digital human resources capable of making the best possible use of digital technology and data